All Products

 Parameters:

-• EnableErrorMonitoringInAIMaster: specifies whether to enable the fault tolerance monitoring feature.
+• EnableErrorMonitoringInAIMaster: Specifies whether to enable the fault tolerance monitoring feature.

-• Use DLC SDK for Python
+• Use the Python SDK

 from alibabacloud_pai_dlc20201203.models import CreateJobRequest, JobSettings